kaninnoothep/Teachmate/server/README.md

 `middlewares` contains the middleware functions

-`models` contains code to define the data structure and interact with the database
+`models` contains code to define the Mongoose schemas and database models

 `routes` contains the code that defines the routes for the API and their handlers